 While innovations in ICTs offer new tools, many people have yet to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes in all aspects of telecommunications/ICT.As technology keeps changing rapidly.
 Existing knowledge quickly becomes obsolete, hence the need to upgrade this knowledge and package it into content and training materials that are relevant for the time.

+This applies to not only the users of ICTs but also the creators, maintainers and operators of ICT.
+The need to continually upgrade skills is part of the requirements of professional practice along with a commitment to ethical behaviour and the community which is served ie the Society at large.

 Development and maintenance of e-Education, e-Learning and m-Learning for skills development